fo-am/iAllotment-app/Documents/CIforIphoneBlogPost.md

     environment:
       - SERVER_URL=server:8111
 ```
 The "build" line under "agent" knows to look for a file called `Dockerfile` and this downloads the agent image and makes our additions to it.
 Then both containers are started and linked together.
+Though it does not always seem to work so you need to run `docker build .` to force it if it ain't working. (the full stop is important!)

+or you could try `docker-compose up -d --no-deps --build agent` if you have made a change to the agent dockerfile.

 With both files in the same directory run